Quick Search

 How can I obtain copies of my own, or my relatives, WWII personnel records?

-The information you are seeking is on the National Archives and Records Administration (NARA) website.
+A good starting place is with the Air Force History Office.
+See: http://www.airforcehistory.hq.af.mil/.
+The information you are seeking may be on the National Archives and Records Administration (NARA) website.
 Personnel Records information is located at the National Personnel Records Center.
 Families of veterans can request records online here.

 How can I determine where my 303rd BG(H) deceased relative is buried?

+With our Project: FOLDED FLAG, that information may already be on our TAPS pages.
 If the person was Missing in Action or buried overseas, you can find the location on the American Battle and Monuments Commission website.
-If the person was returned to the United States, try Interment Net or an internet search on Google.
+If the person was returned to the United States, try Find A Grave or Interment Net.
+Also, many of the veterans are listed on the Nationwide Gravesite Locator.

 I was contacted by someone who says my relative left some money or gold with his father or in a bank during the war.
 Could it be legitimate?